exclaves/exclaves.github.io/content/posts/2023-03-22-inaturalist-map-locals-tourists/index.md

 images: [/2023/03/22/inaturalist-observations-locals-and-tourists/assets/sf_hu7fba9da1679ce4a56c592454604cb9c1_692694_1800x1800_fit_q75_box.jpg]
 ---

 In 2010, cartographer <a href="https://twitter.com/enf/" target="_blank">Erica Fischer</a> made some simple and spectacular <a href="https://www.flickr.com/photos/walkingsf/albums/72157624209158632/" target="_blank">maps of images added to Flickr</a>.
 She classified photos as either from "locals" or "tourists", based on how far their profile location was from the photo's geotag.
-These maps revealed fascinating psycogeographic patterns of urban exploration and photographic worthiness.
+These maps revealed fascinating psychogeographic patterns of urban exploration and photographic worthiness.

 Last summer, Dario Taraborelli suggested extending this to iNaturalist observations.